 When confronted with a triple dog dare, Flick didn’t dare refuse.
-Until help arrived, it looked like Flick’s tongue might end up stuck for good.
+Until help arrived, it looked like Flick’s tongue might end up stuck on a frozen pole for good.
 To create that tense, goofy scene, writer-producer-director Bob Clark used a hidden suction tube to safely create the illusion that his tongue had frozen to the metal.

-A Christmas Story ended up one of actor Scott Schwartz’s biggest roles.
-But he did land some other work such as 1982’s The Toy, but after struggling to find gigs in the early 90s, he actually started working in the adult film industry.
+A Christmas Story ended up one of actor Scott Schwartz’s biggest roles, but he did land some other work such as 1982’s The Toy.
+But after struggling to find gigs in the early 90s, he actually started working in the adult film industry.
 Most of his roles weren’t sexual, though some certainly were, and this carried on until the 2000s.
-Finally, he decided to try a more serious form of acting again.
-He’s actually third billed behind Michael Madson in the upcoming movie The Bend which is currently in pre-production.
+Finally, he decided to try a more serious form of acting again to modest success.

 R.D.
-Robb played friend Schwartz and he led a humble but busy acting career that put him in a bit of everything.
-He appeared in The Brady Bunch Movie where he can be seen kissing Marsha Brady in 1995.
-He also appeared in Matilda.
-He also directed Don’s Plum. which starred Leonardo DiCaprio and Tobey Maguire.
+Robb played Schwartz and he led a humble but busy acting career that put him in a bit of everything.
+He appeared in The Brady Bunch Movie, where he can be seen kissing Marcia Brady in 1995.
+He also appeared in Matilda and directed Don’s Plum. which starred Leonardo DiCaprio and Tobey Maguire.
 But Spidey and Jack from Titanic reportedly sued to prevent the movie’s distribution.
 So, seeing it requires an email and deep digging.

-Now in his late forties, he sticks mostly to acting and appeared in three episodes of The Goldbergs.
-Freeform watchers look out for the show Siren, which he’s an executive producer on.
+Now in his late forties, he sticks mostly to acting and appeared in three episodes of The Goldbergs and he was executive producer on Siren.

 Every hero needs a rival.
 For Ralphie and his crew, that was Scut Farkus.
 When a weirdly condescending Santa wasn’t shoving him down slides, Ralphie was shoved by Farkus.
 He and his buddy Grover loved tormenting their neighbors, but Ralphie would get the last laugh.